Arctic eTalks is co-hosted by “The Watch” USNORTHCOM Command Magazine and the Center

 2015 - National Strategic Management and Leadership Course.

-2010 - Danish Chief of Defense advanced security policy course for government decision makers.
+2010 - Danish Chief of Defense advanced security policy course for government decision

 2002 - National Management Course.

 1998-1999 - Advanced Command and Staff Course, UK.